palombaro/palombaro.github.io/_posts/2015-11-15-the-galileo-theme.markdown

 published: true
 ---

-Landing somewhere between a scholarly publication and an adventurers notebook, the Galileo theme presents your words & photographs in a handsome, agreeable manner.
-It is well behaved on both mobile & desktop and radically minimal in its footprint.
+**Landing somewhere between a scholarly publication and an adventurers notebook, the Galileo theme presents your words & photographs in a handsome, agreeable manner.
+It is well behaved on both mobile & deskto**p and radically minimal in its footprint.
 Charged and ready for deployment to Github Pages.

 Suitable for shortform, longform, and probably even waveform.
 It is purpose-built to accomodate photographic content wonderfully and lends itself well to journaling your sojourn.